polkadot-fellows/xcm-format/README.md

 ## `MultiAsset`: Universal Asset Identifiers

 *Note on versioning:* This is the `MultiAsset` as used in XCM version 0.
-If `MultiAsset` is used outside of an XCM message, then it should be placed inside a versioned container `VersionedMultiAsset`, exactly analagous to how `Xcm` is placed inside `VersionedXcm`.
+If `MultiAsset` is used outside of an XCM message, then it should be placed inside a versioned container `VersionedMultiAsset`, exactly analogous to how `Xcm` is placed inside `VersionedXcm`.

 ### Description